luontola/retrolambda/README.md

 ### Retrolambda 1.0.0 (2013-07-23)

-- Backports lambda expressions and method handles to Java 7 and older
+- Backports lambda expressions and method references to Java 7 and older
 - Tested to work with JDK 8 Early Access Build b99 (2013-07-19)